Or go to Why is World Book Night Important? or Testimonials

-From late November 2013 it is being run by The Reading Agency – the charity with a mission to give everyone an equal chance to become a reader.
+It is run by The Reading Agency - the charity with a mission to give everyone an equal chance to become a reader.
 Because everything changes when we read.

 In the UK 35% of people don’t regularly read despite reading for pleasure being a globally recognised indicator in a huge range of social issues from poverty to mental health.